NVIDIA/NeMo/docs/source/nlp/prompt_learning.rst

     {"taskname": "sentiment", "sentence": [SENTENCE_TEXT2], "label": [SENTIMENT_LABEL2]},
   ]

 These additional fields can be unlimited in number and will be used to help map different parts of the discrete text input to a prompt template that you define.
-We show how this mapping works and how to construct your prompt template in the `_Prompt_Formatting_` section.
-Data examples for each dataset can all be passed to the dataset class in one file, or in seprate ``.jsonl`` files in a list.
+We show how this mapping works and how to construct your prompt template in the Prompt Formatting section.
+Data examples for each dataset can all be passed to the dataset class in one file, or in separate ``.jsonl`` files in a list.

 .. _data-example-label: